jjw-spectrum/abilify-aes/README.md

-# abilify-aes
-Code used to query the FDA's Adverse Events database for reactions to aripiprazole in autistic children.
+# Finding adverse events with the FAERS API
+### By: Jaclyn Jeffrey-Wilensky (jaclyn@spectrumnews.org)

+This GitHub repo contains the Jupyter Notebook I used to find adverse events in autistic children prescribed aripiprazole for the Spectrum story [Hed TK](https://www.spectrumnews.org).